L4g0/L4g0.github.io/about.md

 - Engineer at <a href="http://vitelsa.es/">Vitelsa</a> (4 months)
 	- NDI production system
 	- Configuration and testing of remote production on TriCaser ecosystem
-	- Instalation and configuration on the required locations
+	- Installation and configuration on the required locations

 - Engineering internship at <a href="http://vitelsa.es/">Vitelsa</a> (6 months)
 	- Audiovisual and control systems integration